 |Introduction||Logistics||Workshop organisation and contact information||Final programme and abstract proceedings||Related links|

-The interim report of the EG-SAM, which was accomplished during meetings from 2012 to 2013 and approved in the 23rd Annual Session of ISOE Management Board, includes perspectives of the group and discussions on:
+The interim report of the EG-SAM, which was accomplished during meetings from 2012 to 2013 and approved in the 23rd Annual Session of the ISOE management board, included perspectives of the group and discussions on

-With the completion of the first step, the Management Board decided to organize an international workshop to introduce the interim report and to incorporate the national experiences that will be presented during the workshop for the finalization of the report.
+With the completion of the first step, the management board decided to organize an international workshop to introduce the interim report and to incorporate the national experiences that would be presented during the workshop for the finalisation of the report.

-The objective of the Workshop on Occupational Radiation Protection in Severe Accident Management is to share practices and experiences in approaches to severe accident management.
-The workshop will:
+The objective of the Workshop on Occupational Radiation Protection in Severe Accident Management was to share practices and experiences in approaches to severe accident management.
+The workshop:

-The workshop will include a series of plenary presentations to provide participants with an overview of practices and experiences in severe accident management from various countries.
-Furthermore, by taking into account the structure of interim report, common themes and issues will be discussed in follow-up breakout sessions.
-Sessions will include invited speakers, moderated by designated experts, to allow participants to discuss their national experiences and possible inputs to the report.
+The workshop included a series of plenary presentations that provided participants with an overview of practices and experiences in severe accident management from various countries.
+Furthermore, by taking into account the structure of the interim report, common themes and issues were discussed in follow-up breakout sessions.
+Sessions included invited speakers, moderated by designated experts, allowing participants to discuss their national experiences and possible inputs into the report.

-The outcomes of the breakout sessions will be presented in plenary by the respective moderators followed by open discussion, with a view towards elaborating ways forward to achieve more effective severe accident management.
+The outcomes of the breakout sessions were presented in plenary by the respective moderators followed by an open discussion, with a view towards elaborating ways forward to achieve more effective severe accident management.

-The workshop is addressed to a broad cross-section of radiation protection professionals from nuclear utilities and national regulatory authorities, such as:
+The workshop was addressed to a broad cross-section of radiation protection professionals from nuclear utilities and national regulatory authorities, such as:

-Participation will be limited in accordance with the workshop format.
-The workshop organisers are responsible for determining the appropriate mix of participants.
-Within these restrictions, delegates are expected to be drawn heavily from the ISOE's official participants.
+Participation was limited in accordance with the workshop format.
+The workshop organisers were responsible for determining the appropriate mix of participants.
+Within these restrictions, delegates were expected to be drawn heavily from the ISOE's official participants.